 If you believe you are being retaliated against, notify your supervisor, HR department, and/or business owner in writing.
 Keep a copy for your records of your e-mail or letter.
 This gives the employer the opportunity to explain the behavior while providing documentation for your case.

 If the retaliation persists, your attorney can use this documentation to help build a case against your employer.
 Bring in records of your treatment from before the retaliation to compare, such as positive performance reviews.

 To prove an employer retaliation case, you must show that:

 - You experienced a negative employment action

 - There was a link between the protected activity and the negative employment action

-If your case is successful, you could be entitled to damages that include lost wages, lost benefits, emotional suffering, and punitive damages.
+If your case is successful, you could be entitled to recover damages.

-At Marder Employment Law, Attorney Bill Marder stays up-to-date with torts, statutes, and legal precedence.
-He has more than 25 years of legal experience and has obtained multi-million dollars' worth of compensation for employment discrimination victims.
+At Marder Employment Law, Attorney Bill Marder stays up-to-date with changes to employment law.
+He has over 25 years of experience in a myriad of employment legal issues.
+Attorney Marder has also obtained multi-million dollars' worth of compensation.

 “Professional and would recommend to anyone that needs their services.”- B.C.